jguegant/tech.blog/content/C++/performing-try-emplace.md

-Title: How to make your maps, try_emplace and smart pointers play nicely with each others in C++.
+Title: How to make your maps, try_emplace and smart pointers play nicely with each others in C++17.
 Date: 15:30 18-11-2018
 Modified: 15:35 18-11-2018
 Tags: C++17, std::map, std::unordered_map.